 - Establishing work contracts

-In collaboration with the International Labour Organization and other NGOs, we will work to ensure that labor contractors in Turkey’s hazelnut sector use written work contracts, thereby reducing loopholes for exploitative practices.
+Through engagement with the International Labour Organization and other NGOs, we will work to ensure that labor contractors in Türkiye’s hazelnut sector use written work contracts, thereby reducing loopholes for exploitative practices.

 - Improving workers’ housing

-Village hazelnut committees will work on investment plans that will enable them to renovate the farm houses and other settlements where workers stay.
+Village hazelnut working groups will work on investment plans that will enable them to renovate the farm houses and other settlements where workers stay.

 - Rainforest Alliance supply chain actor training